invest41/Articles/cl3f10zzd010kmynvh4x1co8b.md

 ### **What is Human?**
 Humans are unique, with one trait standing out the most: our reasoning ability.
-The [earth is approximately 4.54 billion years old](https://www.nationalgeographic.org/topics/resource-library-age-earth/?q=&page=1&per_page=25&msclkid=d77c6f45cef911ec8b681f2ff17bc6bc), but the modern human has only been around for just [the last 200,000 years](https://www.universetoday.com/38125/how-long-have-humans-been-on-earth/?msclkid=58e204b4cefa11eca7cf561d5c33f5d9), which is quite insignificant in duration.
+The [earth is approximately 4.54 billion years old](https://www.nationalgeographic.org/topics/resource-library-age-earth/?q=&page=1&per_page=25&msclkid=d77c6f45cef911ec8b681f2ff17bc6bc), but modern humans have only been around for just [the last 200,000 years](https://www.universetoday.com/38125/how-long-have-humans-been-on-earth/?msclkid=58e204b4cefa11eca7cf561d5c33f5d9), which is quite insignificant in duration.
 Nevertheless, we’ve evolved to be the technologically advanced species, that we are today, in that span.
 What’s so unique about us?
 Let’s find out...

 <a href="https://www.researchgate.net/figure/Biological-Neuron-versus-Artificial-Neural-Network_fig4_325870973"><img src="https://www.researchgate.net/profile/Brian-Mwandau/publication/325870973/figure/fig4/AS:639531594297345@1529487622181/Biological-Neuron-versus-Artificial-Neural-Network.png" alt="1: Biological Neuron versus Artificial Neural Network"/>[source](https://www.researchgate.net/figure/Biological-Neuron-versus-Artificial-Neural-Network_fig4_325870973 )</a>